 Compassion

-Nurses often face challenges and critical situations in their career that need quick thinking and swift decision making.
-It is crucial for a nurse to evaluate a patient’s condition and provide required health care on an immediate basis during critical scenarios.
+Nurses often face challenges and critical situations in their careers that need quick thinking and swift decision-making.
+A nurse must evaluate a patient’s condition and provide required health care on an immediate basis during critical scenarios.
 They should be skilled to make important decisions quickly that have the best outcomes for the patient.
-Key skills to possess include:
+Key nurse skills to possess include:

 Swift clinical judgement